tjf952/tjf952.github.io/writeups/picoctf2020.md

 **Solution**

-On entry to the portal, there is a single input field that takes a password - first thing first is to check the inspector for any interesting information
+On entry to the portal, there is a single input field that takes a password - first thing first is to check the inspector for any interesting information.

 ![](picoctf/client-side.png)

 Opening the inspector, there's a verify function that receives the password string provided and compares it to pieces of the flag that are out of order - now all we need to do it put it back together.
 Putting the 8 parts together gives us the flag > `picoCTF{no_clients_plz_7723ce}`.

 Enter the flag as the password and if you receive an alert that says 'Password Verified' then you're good to go!

 **Flag**
 ```
-picoCTF{C}
+picoCTF{no_clients_plz_7723ce}
 ```

 [Back to Top](#overview)

+---

 ## Reverse Engineering: Vault Door Training